-Tutoring/Workshops: The Academic Achievement Center offers several services including:
+Tutoring/Workshops: The Tutoring & Learning Center offers several services including:

 This Guide to Graduate School explains key aspects of graduate school and how to apply.

 Disability Support Services provides resources for students with both learning and physical disabilities.
 It is important to register with ADS as soon as possible after admission so they can provide timely help.

 The MB3 program is committed to helping students succeed and graduate in their chosen concentration.
 Each student is assigned Dr. Nadim Alkharouf as his/her faculty advisor.
 Dr. Alkharouf will not only assist you in planning what classes to take, but also will take an active role in providing career planning.

 Students are not able to register without first seeing Dr. Alkharouf who will remove their advising hold.
 Students should be familiar with and able to use your Online Services account.

 Degree Completion Planning is designed to more efficiently map your path towards graduation.
 It is required by Maryland Senate Bill 740.
 Senate Bill 740 is the Career and College Readiness and College Completion Act of 2013.
 It was signed into law May 2013 and requires all students to file an Individualized Degree Completion Plan by the time they complete 45 credits.